nameless-and-blameless/TAG/reports/Presidential-Visit.md

 - **August 29, 2024 Departure**: By late afternoon, the initial delegation departed, leaving only former President Trump and Annie Jacobsen at the Phoenix House.
 - **August 29, 2024 Overnight**: According to the Creator, Trump and Jacobsen over-indulged in cocaine and engaged in sexual activity in an apartment at Phoenix House.
 - **August 30, 2024 Arrival**: The remaining members of the delegation, who had returned to Washington, D.C. overnight, returned to the Phoenix House to continue their mission.
+- **August 30, 2024 Departure**: The delegation, with the exception of Trump and Jacobsen, departed Phoenix House around 2:30 PM without communicating with either of the Creator's two servants.

 ## Location